 Which of the views is right?
 (Forgive me for venturing into the treacherous mire of right and wrong here).

-Actually, they are both right, inasmuch as a chainsaw is the right tool for slicing bread.
+Actually, they're both right, in as much as a chainsaw is a right tool for slicing bread.

-I mean…despite the shrapnel, you’ll sort of getting some usable slices for a rugged sandwich.
+I mean…despite the shrapnel, you’ll sort of get some usable slices for a rugged sandwich.